La Dura Dura: Legacy

 Outside called the effort a "near Shakespearean drama".
 After Ondra's ascent of La Dura Dura and Change, National Geographic added Ondra to this 2013 list of "Adventurers of the Year", and noted the significance of Ondra and Sharma's collaboration as being a defining moment in the sport of rock climbing, when the title of "world's best climber" had begun to pass from one generation to the next.

 Wildfire

-In June of 2022 a wildfire broke out nearby, which affected the crag that holds La Dura Dura.
-The extent of the damage is unclear.
+On 19 June 2022, a wildfire broke out in a nearby field that badly affected the Oliana crag that holds La Dura Dura with reports of holds breaking off and lower sections completely destroyed; the full extent of the damage is as yet unclear.
+However, in a series of Instagram posts released in early 2024, Chris Sharma indicated that he had resumed his efforts on his longstanding project "Le Blond."
+Despite Le Blond being immediately adjacent to La Dura Dura on its right, no mention was made of damage to the crag.

 Ascents

 La Dura Dura has been ascended by: